 Buy bitcoin in South Africa from a bitcoin exchange

-We have two licenced bitcoin exchanges in South Africa for buying bitcoin, namely Ice Cubed, and Luno.
+The two oldest exchanges in South Africa for buying bitcoin, are ice3X (iceCUBED), and Luno.
 Both of these bitcoin exchanges will accept a deposit from your bank account, and once the funds have cleared, you can purchase and trade bitcoins.
 Buying bitcoin from an exchange is the safest and most secure way to buy bitcoin when you are starting out.

 Click here for a comparison of local bitcoin exchanges in South Africa